 Radical acceptance includes accepting where we are right now too.
 We may not be able to control whether we find love immediately, but we can accept that so much of finding love is outside of our control.

 Acceptance is not a one-time occurrence.
-We choose acceptance this moment and then we choose acceptance when we start to struggle, and then again.
-Acceptance can be much harder than it sounds but it can alleviate the frustration and sadness that often accompanies feeling lonely.
+We choose acceptance this moment, and then we choose acceptance when we start to struggle, and then again.
+Acceptance can be much harder than it sounds, but it can alleviate the frustration and sadness that often accompanies feeling lonely.
 Certain meditations and psychotherapies such as ACT (Acceptance and Commitment Therapy) teach these tools.

 When we are lonely, we tend to worry that our circumstances will never change.
 The reality is that we cannot predict the future.
 Even if we have been single for many years, someone may come into our life tomorrow.
-Anticipated aloneness not only makes us unhappy, it can cloud our judgment.
+Anticipated aloneness not only makes us unhappy, but it can also cloud our judgment.
 We may settle for someone who doesn’t make us happy.
 Or we may spend hours, months, or years agonizing, then meet someone and regret all the time that we wasted struggling.

-If you are unsure what your purpose could be, Taitz suggests, asking yourself, what is important to you?
+If you are unsure what your purpose could be, Taitz suggests asking yourself, what is important to you?
 What gives you pleasure or a sense of mastery?
 How do you want to live your life?
 Then ask, what actions can you take towards this end?
 And get scheduling.

 These suggestions in no way aim to trivialize the experience of loneliness but hopefully can provide light and hope to the difficult process of finding love.
+Or maybe you will find so much satisfaction through this process that you will no longer feel any loneliness.